linker3000/Z80-Board/README.md

 The GAL needs programming - I used the low-cost TL866 'universal programmer' (IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly).
 The .JED file is ready to upload to the programmer.
 If you want to edit/change the source .PLD file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.

 Because 4Mhz parts were used, this board is fitted with a 3.6864Mhz crystal and the serial interface runs at 57,600BPS.
 If faster spec parts are used then the board should run at the original design clock speed of 7.3728Mhz, with a serial speed of 115,200BPS.
-You might get away with overclocking a 4Mhz Z80 CPU (for a while at least!), but the SIO chips are more fussy; a 6Mhz part is apparently OK at the faster speed, but a 4Mhz one is not likely to be happy.
+You might get away with overclocking a 4Mhz Z80 CPU (YMMV), but the SIO chips are more fussy; a 6Mhz part is apparently OK at the faster speed, but a 4Mhz one is not likely to be happy.

 The I/O port comprises: